dolivetree/documentation/language/introduction/arithmetic-functions.md

 ==> 3 apples
 ```

-Deci tries its best to match plural and singular units:
+Decipad tries its best to match plural and singular units:

 ```deci live
 5 bananas + 1 banana